Our Board of Directors

 Scott michael Brown — secretary

 Scotty couldn't have possibly anticipated the profoundly unique, personal, and artistic journey he was beginning in his 2009 ECMC audition.
-A native of Shreveport, Louisiana, his musical family created in him a consummate “choir boy,” now avocationally and professionally for over 25 years.
-But even so, he had no true “choral home.”
-After four singing years with ECMC his calling became leadership, and he oversaw varying elected tenures as Treasurer, Vice President, and eventually President.
-In 2018 ECMC welcomed a new Executive Board, all dear friends with passionate perspectives who consistently make inexorable advances to the org.
-Scotty is humbled to continue with them as the inaugural Board Secretary, to directly maintain and develop policies that bolster the integrity of ECMC’s Mission & Values.
-Scotty holds degrees in Music and Physics from Centenary College of Louisiana and in Electrical Engineering from Columbia University, where he works in climate science.
+A native of Shreveport, Louisiana, his musical family created in him a consummate choir boy, now avocationally and professionally for over 25 years.
+After four singing years with ECMC his calling became leadership, and he oversaw elected tenures as Treasurer, Vice President, and eventually President.
+In 2018 ECMC welcomed a new Executive Board, all dear friends with passionate perspectives.
+Scotty is humbled to continue with them as the inaugural Board Secretary, to directly maintain and develop policies that bolster ECMC’s Mission & Values.
+He has found his “choral home” in this bold and impactful organization.
+Scotty holds degrees in Music and Physics from Centenary College of Louisiana and in Electrical Engineering from Columbia University, where he works on a wide array of sensors and instrumentation for oceanographic field research.
 In his spare time he enjoys cosmology documentaries, french chardonnay, and the love and support of his amazing wingman, Alex.

 Board of Directors